A Qatari camel

 Visit the Souq Waqif

-The Souq Waqif is a mix between a marketplace and an outdoor shopping center.
+The Souq Waqif mixes a marketplace and an outdoor shopping center.
+Stalls sell pashminas, trinkets, jewelry, souvenirs, street food, and Qatari pearls.

-If you're hungry rather than peckish, there's also a range of restaurants to choose from – Moroccan, Iranian and Egyptian food, to name a few.
+If you're hungry rather than peckish, there's also a range of restaurants to choose from – Moroccan, Iranian, and Egyptian food, to name a few.

-One of my favorite things to do there was to enjoy a reasonably priced and decadent meal and then order some shisha (hookah) and people watch.
+One of my favorite things to do there was to enjoy a reasonably priced and decadent meal and then order some shisha (hookah) and people-watch.

 There were always loads of interesting sorts to be found at the souq.
+Animal lovers will want to stay away from the pet section.
+You have been warned.

 Camp by the Sea